rule

 Text 12

-Caring as well for the ghee [used in the sacrifices] as the mirror attended He to the cows, the bulls, the twice-born, the gods and the objects of desire, in arranging for gifts to the satisfaction of all societal classes living in the city and the palace and greeted He His ministers answering in full to all their needs.
+Caring as well for the ghee [used in the sacrifices] as the mirror, attended He to the cows, the bulls, the twice-born, the gods and the objects of desire, in arranging for gifts to the satisfaction of all societal classes living in the city and the palace and greeted He His ministers answering in full to all their needs.
+(Vedabase)

 Text 13

+After first having distributed garlands, betel nut and sandalwood paste to the learned souls, [and then] to His friends, His ministers and His wives, He next would take His own share.

 First distributing garlands, betel nut and sandalwood paste to the learned, [and then] to His friends, His ministers and His wives, would He next partake of them Himself.

-After first distributing flower garlands, pân and sandalwood paste to the brâhmanas, He would give these gifts to His friends, ministers and wives, and finally He would partake of them Himself.
+(Vedabase)

 Text 14